sstsimulator/sst-elements/src/sst/elements/ember/examples/QuickStart.md

 This creates a Motif generator class called ExampleGenerator that inherits from EmberMessagePassingGenerator.
 The Python code we provide later creates and invokes the generate function.
 The SST Document Statistics provides tracking for initialization and various MPI function calls.

-Then we create a file `ExampleMotif/Example.cc` with the contents:

 Motifs are executed as follows:

 1) The motif generator is initialized (The contructor)
 2) The generate function is invoked and returns either true or false
 3) The events on the eventQueue are processed.
 4) If the generate function in step 2 returned false, return to step 2, otherwise the motif is complete.

-Motifs are intended to be ran as a 'job submission'.
-The generate function models an entire iteration of an application, using the event queue to mix compute, and MPI operations in every iteration.

-Here is an example motif generator with an empty generate function:
+Here is a motif that returns without doing any additional work.

+Then we create a file `ExampleMotif/Example.cc` with the contents:

 ```
     #include <sst_config.h>